byt3bl33d3r/WitnessMe/README.md

 ### Docker

-Building & running WitnessMe from a Docker container is fully supported and is the reccommended way of using the tool.
+Building & running WitnessMe from a Docker container is fully supported and is the recommended way of using the tool.

 To build the docker image simply run: